 Talking about the Dhaulagiri Circuit Trek Map, you begin from Beni, the gateway to the Guerrilla Trek or Upper Mustang Trek.
 You can directly travel to Beni from Kathmandu in a private vehicle or a local bus.
 Or, you can even fly to Pokhara and then drive there.

 From Beni, you cross Darbang, Dharapani, Muri, Bagar and Dobhan Kharka.
 Moving ahead across Chariban Camp, you pass by the Italian Base Camp, Japanese Base Camp, and then Dhaulagiri North Base Camp.
 From here, you ascend to the Hidden Valley via French Pass (5,360 m).
-Enjoying the jaw-dropping view of the soaring peak of Annapurna and Dhaulagiri Himalayan Ranges, you climb down to Yak Kharka via Dhampus Pass/Thapa Pass (5,244 m).
+Enjoying the view of the stunning peak of Annapurna and Dhaulagiri Himalayan Ranges, you climb down to Yak Kharka via Dhampus Pass/Thapa Pass (5,244 m).

 From these passes, you can enjoy the Himalayas as far as Mt Manaslu (8,163 m).
 Then, from Yak Kharka, you walk along the Kali Gandaki River Valley.
 By crossing Marpha, the Apple Capital of Nepal, you reach Jomsom.
 After spending a night at Jomsom, you fly back to Pokhara and then return to Kathmandu.
 You can extend a day or two to do the Muktinath trek from Jomsom and to explore the most touristic places of Lake City Pokhara.